Estimate Time5 min

 Older teens understand the world of online advertising and know that social media gives them important information to make them savvy consumers.
 Teens can research their choices, shop sales, read reviews, compare products, and hopefully hold off on impulse shopping.

-Taking a 2-week time-out to really research an expensive purchase can help to distinguish a want from a WANT for a teen.
+Taking a 2-week time-out to really research an expensive purchase can help to distinguish a "need" to a "want" for a teen.
 See if your teen will agree to "press pause" for 2 weeks to think about why they want to buy something and if they're committed to using their own money.
 If your teen is earning their own money, their spending decisions will be even more valuable to them.

-We live in an exciting new electronic world, but it's our job as parents and grandparents to prepare our next generation for how this new world influences them.
-It's also important to teach kids and teens to protect themselves from hackers and lurkers.
-Their private information can be stolen and they need to learn ways to protect it.
+We live in an exciting new electronic world, but it's our job as parents and guardians to prepare our next generation for the influences of the new world.
+It's also important to teach teens to protect themselves from hackers and lurkers.
+Their private information can be stolen and they need to learn how to keep their information safe.

-When it comes to money and children, it's not important what form it is, how it's created, or how it moves.
-When it comes to money, it's all about teaching your values and life skills to your kids … nothing more, nothing less.
+When it comes to money and children, it's not important what form it is, how it's created, or how it movesit's about teaching money values and life skills.

 Help your teen learn about money